CraftWe/selenium_explicit_wait/README.md

 1.  **Prerequisites:**
     * Java Development Kit (JDK) installed.
     * Selenium WebDriver Java library added to the project.
     * ChromeDriver installed and the system property 'webdriver.chrome.driver' set to the correct path.
-See the '[Selenium Setup Guide](./docs/Selenium Setup Guide.pdf)' for detailed instructions.
+See the [Selenium Setup Guide](./docs/Selenium_Setup_Guide.pdf) for detailed instructions.

 2.  **Compile the Java code:**